teelahti/hpstr-jekyll-theme/about.md

 I'm a strong believer of software quality and I try to enforce that with all the ways I can.
 At times that is hard in client facing timeboxed projects, but I do not see any other way in trying to keep our industry trustworthy.

 I'm an obsessed tech industry follower.
-Some buzzwords that currently interest and keep me busy include (but are not limited to): C#, ASP.NET, MVC, Razor, Azure, Linq, HTML5, JavaScript, RavenDB, Messaging, CQRS, Event sourcing.
+Some buzzwords that currently interest and keep me busy include (but are not limited to): Azure, C#, JavaScript, Go, AngularJS, ASP.NET vNext, HTML5, RavenDB, Redis, Messaging, CQRS, Event sourcing.

 I am Microsoft Certified Professional Developer for Enterprise Applications (MCPD EA 2 & 3.5, MCPD Web & Windows 4).
 Currently I work as a Chief architect at [Basware](http://www.basware.com).
 If you want to know more about my skills and my career you can download [my full resume (pdf)](/attachments/CV Tero Teelahti - web.pdf), or check any of the social sites listed on the menu/about.

 ## Outdoor person, North Pole skier

 Although strictly thinking this has nothing to do with my professional life, it still affects me as a person and coworker and thus is hard to leave unmentioned.
 I have done lots of sports in my life, and quite a lot of nice trips around the world.
 The ultimatum of this all was an unsupported expedition to the North Pole at 2006 with a group of seven skiers.
-The old site is still live, you can check www.pohjoisnapa.fi if you want to learn more.
+The old site is still live, you can check [www.pohjoisnapa.fi](http://www.pohjoisnapa.fi) if you want to learn more.